Since the CT scanner emits radiation, why isn’t MRI technology used to determine one’s calcium score?

 Nevertheless, this high sensitivity does not apply to calcified plaque inside coronary arteries.

-CT Scan Is Your Only Option
+CT Scan, not MRI, Is Your Only Option

 If you’re healthy, fit and at low risk for coronary heart disease, you should discuss the practicality of calcium scoring with a cardiologist.